mtkendapady/Trello-clone/README.md

 });
 ```

 You will need to build out the database commands using mongo commands.
-As shown above, 'GET' requests will use a `.find` command.
-Here are the others you will use: 'POST' requests will use a `.save` command.
-'PUT' requests will use a `.findAndModify` command.
-Finally, 'DELETE' requests will use a `.remove` command.
-Now, look at the mongo docs to find out how to build each database command - [MongoDB CRUD Documentation](https://docs.mongodb.org/manual/crud/).
+As shown above, 'GET' requests will use a `.find()` command.
+Here are the others you will use: 'POST' requests will use a `.save()` command.
+'PUT' requests will use a `.findAndModify()` command.
+Finally, 'DELETE' requests will use a `.remove()` command.
+Now, look at the mongo docs to find out how to build each database command.

 ####
 To build your endpoints that will interact with the database, you will need to understand what each command is doing.
 Let's look at them one at a time:

 ##### 'GET' and `.find()`
-With MongoDB, you will use the `.find` method to GET data from your database.
+With MongoDB, you will use the `.find()` method to GET data from your database.
 This type of command is known as a "query", and it is a "read" command.
 We will query our database for data - more specifically for "lists" that we have saved onto the database.
-The `.find` method can simply return everything within a collection, which is what we want for now.
+The `.find()` method can simply return everything within a collection, which is what we want for now.
 So, we use the `db` variable, call the specific collection we want to query - `db.lists` - then add our method to it.
 Now, with all of these commands, we will pass in a callback function so that we can watch for any errors, or get back a response from the database, so that will be built into the callback function.
 Here is the endpoint to get all of the data back from the "lists" collection:

 ```
 app.get('api/getLists', function(req, res) {